KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 Terminology herein leverages where possible,  [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

-(mapping ISO and other terms and references in Appendix A)

-(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent receipt centric not ISO 29100 centric, and this spec should be an independently usable with all of the terms defined )

   **Consent Notice**
- 	    Refers to a notice that is required to inform the consenter what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdiction context and interpretation.
-Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy document like terms of service and privacy policy.
+ 	    Refers to a notice that is required to inform the consentor what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdiction context and interpretation.
+Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy like terms of service and privacy policy.

 * **Consent Receipt (CR)**
 	 A record of a personal information consent transaction provided to the PI Principle at the time of Consent.

 * **Explicit Consent**
 	 Refers to explicit action taken by users in which consent is expressed, but, it is also in reference to explicitly stated purpose.
 I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category.
 In this specification, explicit elements can be extended i.e. by an explicit reference to  authoritative policy and operational scope.

 * **Non-Explicit Consent**
   (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.

 * **Explicit Consent Reference**
 	Is best described as a directly linked field  to a function, law, or authoritative policy ; consent regulation, privacy principles, other consent standards, or industry best practices.

 * **EXPRESS Consent**
 	Refers to the context of a PI Principal making an unambigous agreement  to consent.
 It is conceivable, in the context of this specification, that a consent can be  expressed  and contain explicit consent references to also be compliant  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

 * **Explicit Purpose:**
     A term used to reference how a purpose is specified,  each purpose is contained in a purppose category and is  explicit if it conincides with a consent for that specific purpose category.   i.e.  a  single purpose with a single check box.

 * **Explicit 3rd Sharing:**
     The degree  that sharing is specified can be explicit.
 In the specification, the sharing purpose category SHOULD be listed, as well as the the third party at a minimum.
 But, this can further be explicitly specified with options that include sharing contract, preference, and termination fields, which are beyond minimum requirements.

 * **Individual**
 	   see PII Principal in ISO/IEC 29100:2011.